TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/upgrading-tyk/self-managed/go-plugins.md

 description: "Explains how to upgrade Go Plugins"
 ---

-To upgrade your custom Go plugins:
+This guide shows you how to upgrade your custom Go plugins:
 - Navigate into the plugins directory that contains your Go module.
 - Use the table below to follow the upgrade process for the version of Tyk you are upgrading to: